-- an annual statement by the Chairman of the Remuneration Committee, which summarises and explains the major decisions taken and changes made to Directors' remuneration during the year; - a remuneration policy, which sets out the framework for future remuneration payments to Directors; - an annual report on Directors' remuneration, which sets out payments made to Directors during the year.
+- an annual statement by the Chairman of the Remuneration Committee, which summarises and explains the major decisions taken and changes made to Directors' remuneration during the year; - a remuneration policy, which sets out the framework for future remuneration payments to Directors; and - an annual report on Directors' remuneration, which sets out payments made to Directors during the year.

 The statement by the Chairman of the Remuneration Committee and the annual report on Directors' remuneration are required to be put to an annual advisory vote of shareholders.
 The remuneration policy is subject to a binding vote of shareholders and must be approved at least every three years, although an earlier vote will be required if the Remuneration Committee wishes to implement any policy changes or if an advisory vote on an annual report on Directors' remuneration is not passed.
-The current remuneration policy was approved by shareholders at the 2017 AGM and no changes are proposed to it this year.
+The current remuneration policy was approved by shareholders at the annual general meeting of the Company held on 20 July 2017 and no changes are proposed to it this year.

-Resolution 2 therefore seeks approval of the Directors' remuneration report for the year ended 31 March 2018, other than the part containing the remuneration policy, the relevant sections of which are set out on pages 43 and 44 and 53 to 59 of the Annual Report.
-As required by the 2006 Act, the Company's auditor, KPMG LLP, has audited those parts of the annual report on Directors' remuneration required by the legislation to be audited and its report is set out on pages 66 to 69 of the Annual Report.
+Resolution 2 therefore seeks approval of the Directors' remuneration report for the year ended 31 March 2019, other than the part containing the remuneration policy, the relevant sections of which are set out on pages 41 and 42 and 50 to 57 of the Annual Report.
+As required by the 2006 Act, the Company's auditor, KPMG LLP, has audited those parts of the annual report on Directors' remuneration required by the legislation to be audited and its report is set out on pages 63 to 67 of the Annual Report.
 As stated above, this resolution is advisory in nature and does not affect the remuneration paid to any Director.